Clothing and Fashion

 - The self-esteem issues that come along with lymphedema can mean that exposing your limb and your compression garments can be daunting, but covering it up can sometimes be a hassle.
 If exposing your limb is something that bothers you, it may help to start small.
 You can begin by wearing shorts or a t-shirt around the house, and then build up to running an errand, like grocery shopping and eventually work up to revealing your compression garment at a social gathering.
 Be patient and practice lots of positive self talk!
 It takes time, there is no need to rush yourself into an uncomfortable situation.

-- Supportive care for children Lymphedema is a chronic disease.
+- Lymphedema is a chronic disease.
 Therapists have to be sure that parents and children understand the meaning of the treatment prescribed before starting.
 Sometimes, less is better!
 Start by supporting the parents and child overall as they are overwhelmed by the diagnosis.
 Encourage fun through enjoyable physical activities such as swimming.

 - Reading Pathways magazine is only one way of staying abreast of what is happening in the world of lymphedema.
 Two easy updates to incorporate into your daily life.
 Pub Med – searches will scour the latest research news that involves lymphedema and Google Alert – is an option to read about stories highlighted in the news regarding lymphedema.